 - You want to understand your partner to help them through a tough situation

-- You want less anger in your relationship
+- You want less anger

 - Plus much more

 An Opened Mind is Important to Couples Guidance

 If you are attending couples therapy sessions, the one thing you need to bring with you is an open mind.
 You cannot expect to change anything about yourself or the relationship you and your partner have if you don’t open your mind to the possibility that you might be part of the problem, or you might be perpetuating behaviors that you don’t like, or that you might not want to save it at all.
 You need to be willing and open to talking about the hard things and about celebrating the good things in your relationship.
 Your LMFT will be able to help you maintain a space for an open mind during your sessions so that you and your partner can get the most out of your therapy to improve your relationship, become closer, and reach your unity goals.

 Communication is the Key to Couples Counseling

 Sometimes, it can be difficult for one or both partners to express their thoughts, feelings, worries, anxieties, dreams, and hopes for the relationship.
 In order for couples therapy sessions to be effective, each partner needs to do their share of the work when it comes to communication.
 Communication is the most effective tool in the partner guidance toolbox and your LMFT can help you express yourself in a way that is both effective and nurturing.

 If you have your doubts about whether or not this form of guidance might work for your partnership, there is plenty of evidence to suggest that seeking this form of help does work for many people.
 The key to success is your willingness to work through problems together, rather than apart.